cliffordlab/cliffordlab.github.io/ethics.md

 differences before involving all the authors.
 Err on the generous side initially.
 Push disputes up the line, not sidewards to those uninvolved in the process.
 This all needs to happen at least three weeks in advance of any deadline.
-Any less is rude and doesn’t give time for those on holiday to respond or check for the inevitable errors.
-Check your contracts too - some research agreements require you to provide a draft copy of the intended publication to the sponsor (particularly if the research is partly or fully industry-sponsored) so that it can be reviewed for patentability, trade secrets etc. In these cases you need to start this process at least three weeks \*plus\* that review period in advance of any deadline.
+Any less is thoughtless and doesn’t give time for those on holiday to respond or check for the inevitable errors.
+Check your contracts too - some research agreements require you to provide a draft copy of the intended publication to the sponsor (particularly if the research is partly or fully industry-sponsored) so that it can be reviewed for patentability, trade secrets, etc. In these cases you need to start this process at least three weeks \*plus\* that review period in advance of any deadline.
 If you work for me and don’t do this, then I’ll refuse to let you submit.
 You do need your PI’s permission to